simonambridge/RestServer/README.md

 ```
 $ mvn jetty:run
 ```
-By defualt the service will bind to port 8080 on localhost.
+By default the service will bind to port 8080 on localhost.
 To bind to a specific interface or port use:
 ```
 $ mvn jetty:run -DcontactPoints=<server IP address> -Djetty.port=<port number>
 ```